wacncontent/CustomizeTool/addCommentOutput/articles/redis-cache/cache-how-to-troubleshoot.md

 -	[High CPU usage / Server Load](#high-cpu-usage-server-load)
 -	[Server Side Bandwidth Exceeded](#server-side-bandwidth-exceeded)

+
 ### Memory Pressure on the server
+
+
+### <a name="memory-pressure-on-the-server"></a>Memory Pressure on the server
+

 #### Problem

 Memory pressure on the server side leads to all kinds of performance problems that can delay processing of requests.
 When memory pressure hits, the system typically has to page data from physical memory to virtual memory which is on disk.
 This *page faulting* causes the system to slow down significantly.
 There are several possible causes of this memory pressure:

 1. You have filled the cache to full capacity with data.
+
 2. Redis is seeing high memory fragmentation - most often caused by storing large objects (Redis is optimized for a small objects - See the [What is the ideal value size range for redis?
 Is 100KB too large?](https://groups.google.com/forum/#!searchin/redis-db/size/redis-db/n7aa2A4DZDs/3OeEPHSQBAAJ) post for details).
+
+
+2. Redis is seeing high memory fragmentation - most often caused by storing large objects.
+

 #### Measurement

 Redis exposes two metrics that can help you identify this issue.
-The first is `used_memory` and the other is `used_memory_rss`.  [These metrics](/documentation/articles/cache-how-to-monitor/#available-metrics-and-reporting-intervals)  These metrics  are available  in the Azure Portal or  through the [Redis INFO](http://redis.io/commands/info) command.
+The first is `used_memory` and the other is `used_memory_rss`.
+[These metrics](/documentation/articles/cache-how-to-monitor/#available-metrics-and-reporting-intervals) are available in the Azure Portal  Preview  or through the [Redis INFO](http://redis.io/commands/info) command.

 #### Resolution

 There are several possible changes that you can make to help keep memory usage healthy:

-1.  [Configure  Configure  a memory  policy](/documentation/articles/cache-configure/#maxmemory-policy-and-maxmemory-reserved)  policy  and set expiration times on your keys.
+1. [Configure a memory policy](/documentation/articles/cache-configure/#maxmemory-policy-and-maxmemory-reserved) and set expiration times on your keys.
 Note that this may not be sufficient if you have fragmentation.
-
 2. [Configure a maxmemory-reserved value](/documentation/articles/cache-configure/#maxmemory-policy-and-maxmemory-reserved) that is large enough to compensate for memory fragmentation.
-
-
-2. Configure a maxmemory-reserved value that is large enough to compensate for memory fragmentation.
-
 3. Break up your large cached objects into smaller related objects.
 4. [Scale](/documentation/articles/cache-how-to-scale/) to a larger cache size.
 5. If you are using a [premium cache with Redis cluster enabled](/documentation/articles/cache-how-to-premium-clustering/) you can [increase the number of shards](/documentation/articles/cache-how-to-premium-clustering/#change-the-cluster-size-on-a-running-premium-cache).

+
 ### High CPU usage / Server Load
+
+
+### <a name="high-cpu-usage-server-load"></a>High CPU usage / Server Load
+

 #### Problem